 Summary

-Discord allows for somewhat secure private messaging when needed, rich attachments, advanced automation with the help of bots, and incredible scalibility.
+Discord allows for private messaging when needed, rich attachments, advanced automation with the help of bots, and incredible scalibility.
 The main challenges are separating work and play (for some people), the lack of tools for dealing with spam and raids (thousands of bad actors working to congest all the channels on your server), and the risks inherit to relying on another company for a free platform.

 I'd argue that more people should be using Discord servers for a support-community hybrid like I have with Yiays Bot Support.
 But at the same time, it's quite the commitment to run a Discord, and it will only be worth the cost of labour if your demographics line up with that of Discord users.